 Don’t touch my/our hijabs!

 Again, curiosity isn’t the problem.
-Humans are curious creatures – understanding more others helps broaden our worlds and helps create empathy.
-However.
-There is a line and a limit to this curiosity.
+Humans are curious creatures.
+Understanding more about others helps broaden our worlds and helps create empathy.
+However, there is a line and a limit to this curiosity.

 [Featured Image: A photo of three people sitting outdoors, laughing.
 The person on the left is wearing a gray hijab and a purple dress.
 The person in the center is wearing a light brown hijab with flowers printed on the fabric and a blue shirt and blue striped pants.
 They are holding a smartphone.
 The person on the right is wearing a peach and brown hijab, a black shirt and striped pants.
 They are holding a white coffee cup.
 Source: pexels.com]